A ghost story for Christmas…

 He talked endlessly of riding, of the club, and old war stories, but he never took it out anymore.
 When I suggested he flog it to do up the shop a bit he was appalled.
 ‘I mis-spent my youth on that bike,’ he would argue, ‘and had a bloody good time doing it.’
 He would have ridden around on it with Mum before I came along and then she got sick.
 To him, it felt like family.

 The room we occupied now, for example, that space laughably referred to as the ‘living room’, more closely resembled the interior of a council incinerator.
 It was full, and I do mean full, literally packed in fact, with stacks of books, newspapers and magazines, CDs, DVDs, and, in the lower strata, vinyl records and videotapes.
 There was a path cut through, like a fox run in a meadow or a small part of a maze, which led from the door to a burst leather couch in front of the telly.
 This, in turn, had a narrow channel leading to it in order to get to the Freeview box and the DVD player, and another running from that to an overflowing desk, upon which sat my father’s PC, shoved in front of a high bookcase with a dining chair tight up against it.
 This also served as the sound system, and old, grey speakers that buzzed and spat and required their own power supply were jammed high on the bookcase.
 At present it was randomly playing haunting Syd Barrett songs off the hard drive.
-There was no fire, and I couldn’t tell you where the radiator was anymore.
-Under the window, I think, the blackout curtains permanently drawn, and piles of paper pushed up against them as if hastily thrown up by soldiers preparing for a siege.
-Consequently, it was always freezing, and you had to wear several layers.
+There was no fire, and I couldn’t tell you where the radiator was anymore; under the window, I think, the blackout curtains permanently drawn, and piles of paper pushed up against them as if hastily thrown up by soldiers preparing for a siege.
+Consequently, it was always freezing.
 Oddly, Dad didn’t seem to care.
 All those years on British bikes in the winter had made him tough.

 To Dad, this was the ‘library’, though it conformed to no system of categorisation that I knew.
 Dewey Decimal would not help you here.
 Items were located by memory and luck, if they were vaguely in range of the path, and otherwise left undisturbed, except by mice and insects.
-These animals were my father’s mortal enemies, and teetering upon the top of the accessible piles one would often find mousetraps and roach hotels, little vermin sarcophagi occupied by mummified remains.
+These animals were my father’s mortal enemies and teetering upon the top of the accessible piles one would often find mousetraps and roach hotels, little vermin sarcophagi occupied by mummified remains.
 He’d had a cat once, who, in theory, dealt with this issue, but he’d obviously had enough because he went out one morning and as far as we knew never came back.
 I found it when I came back from LA, crushed and mummified under a huge pile of Back Street Heroes.
 I didn’t have the heart to tell my dad.

 The library was not restricted to the living room, but spread, like cancer, through the rest of the flat, including the bog, bathroom, and kitchen.
 He called it ‘The Museum of Everything’, and there was a memory attached to every item in it.
 Every wall was shelved and filled, seemingly with every book my father had ever read, or would like to read.
 (He reckoned he’d done about half of them, and there were several thousand.)
 Histories of everything shared space with every genre of pulp fiction and hundreds of graphic novels.
 There were art books, workshop manuals for bikes he no longer owned, books about Japan, and books in Japanese, which he read and spoke, though rustily these days, and hundreds of classic bike and tattoo magazines.
 Then there were the knick-knacks and collectables – crap from Japan, Meccano motorbikes, cups full of pens that didn’t work, half-finished model kits, and shiny metal objects of indeterminate function, all jammed on the shelves and ready to fly off as if animated by a poltergeist should you try and get to a book.
 Everything was painted in dust and human grease, a foul coat disturbed only by spiders grown so large on neglect that they had no place in England outside a zoo or an exotic pet shop.